Am I in Group 1D? If So, When Can I Get the Vaccine?

 - Some Avera patients in 1D will receive phone calls to set up vaccination appointments.
 People are encouraged to avoid calling their primary care provider or clinic about getting the vaccine because high call volumes can slow the process for everyone.

-- Another option is to visit Avera.org/covid-vaccine and complete a form.
+- Another option is to visit Avera.org/covid-vaccine.
+You can find complete location information on vaccination sites there.

 - People who don’t have internet access can call the Avera COVID-19 Hotline at 1-877-AT-AVERA.